-Dr Tom Ellis is a senior lecturer leading research in synthetic biology and synthetic genome engineering in the Department of Bioengineering.
-He has track record in synthetic biology, being author of over 20 publications in synthetic biology including work in Nature Methods, Nature Biotechnology, PNAS and Nature Reviews.
+Tom Ellis is leading a research team in synthetic genome engineering and synthetic biology in the Department of Bioengineering.
+He has track record in synthetic biology, being author of over 50 publications in synthetic biology including work in Cell, Nature Methods, Nature Biotechnology, PNAS and Nature Reviews.
 He is leader of the UK-funded project to build a synthetic yeast chromosome for the international synthetic yeast project (Sc2.0).
-He co-leads the teaching of Imperial’s synthetic biology undergraduate module and has won multiple awards for teaching and for supervision of 4 of the UK’s most successful iGEM teams.
-His research focuses on developing the foundational tools for accelerating, automating and scaling design-led synthetic biology, focusing on research projects in yeast (S. cerevisiae) and E. coli model organisms, as well as industrially relevant microbes such as Acetobacter, Geobacillus and Bacillus.
+He co-leads the teaching of Imperial’s synthetic biology undergraduate module and has won multiple awards for teaching and for supervision of iGEM teams.
+His research focuses on developing the foundational tools for accelerating, automating and scaling design-led synthetic genomics and synthetic biology, focusing on research projects in yeast (S. cerevisiae) as well as applied projects in other industrially-relevant and medically-relevant microbes.

-For more information about Dr Ellis and his lab, please visit the Tom Ellis Lab Webpage
+For more information about Tom Ellis and his lab, please visit the Tom Ellis Lab Webpage

 Tom’s research publications can be found at Google Scholar

-Dr Ellis obtained his PhD from the University of Cambridge under the supervision of Michael J. Waring in 2004, examining drugs that bind directly to the promoter elements of cancer genes.
-Dr Ellis followed-up his PhD research at a the biotech company Spirogen where he set-up a biological screening unit and developed high-throughput assays to characterise the interactions between drugs and oncogene promoters.
+Tom Ellis obtained his PhD from the University of Cambridge under the supervision of Michael J. Waring in 2004, examining drugs that bind directly to the promoter elements of cancer genes.
+Prof Ellis followed-up his PhD research at a the biotech company Spirogen where he set-up a biological screening unit and developed high-throughput assays to characterise the interactions between drugs and oncogene promoters.

-In 2009 before joining Imperial College, Dr Ellis returned to the UK to research synthetic biology at the Institute of Biotechnology at University of Cambridge.
+In 2009 before joining Imperial College, Prof Ellis returned to the UK to research synthetic biology at the Institute of Biotechnology at University of Cambridge.